A DIFFERENT

 Tritonus Alpan Project

-The Swiss formation TRITONUS will surprise you with folk music of a completely different kind.
+The Swiss ensemble TRITONUS will surprise you with folk music of a completely different kind.

-With magical shepherd’s calls, wild dances, songs and old texts, TRITONUS bring the old roots to flower again.
+With magical shepherd’s calls, wild dances, songs and old texts, TRITONUS brings the old roots to flower again.

 Felicia Kraft